There’s always light at the end of the tunnel. You can regain your confidence and get your life back together.

 I love being outdoors in nature, digging the garden and grass for the veg patch.
 I keep in touch with my brother and ask him for his gardening tips.
 After talking to him this year we’ve had the reddest, biggest strawberries I’ve ever seen!
 I get my son to help in the garden too and I can see it helps encourage him and builds his confidence.

 If it wasn’t for the help I’d had from the staff at this office I don’t know where I would be today.
-I think it’s important to remember that there are always people out there who will listen and offer support.
+It’s important to remember that there are always people out there who will listen and offer support.
 I’d say don’t be scared or too proud to seek support, there are so many options available; phone helplines or visit citizens advice bureau for example.
 Don’t let the problems get to far out of hand like I did.
 I’ve learned to be honest with the people that I seek support from, and I don’t feel embarrassed anymore, they are there to help and now I can accept this.